marcinkaluza/webhooktest/README.md

 # webhooktest
-Sample repo for testing webhooks
+Sample repo for testing webhooks.
+THis repo is a testbed for testing webhooks.